When Do You Need a Legal Representative in Argentina?

 Alternate Administrator roles and responsibilities

-Although the doctrine includes this aspect, it is understood that the Alternate Administrator will not have the responsibilities inherent to this position immediately and always; they’ll assume the relevant responsibilities for a company when they effectively and actively assume this position.
+Although the doctrine acknowledges this aspect, it is understood that the responsibilities associated with the position of the Alternate Administrator will not be immediate or constant.
+They will assume the relevant responsibilities for the company when they effectively and actively take on this role.

 Find your legal representative in Argentina at Biz Latin Hub